A co-analytic Cohen indestructible maximal cofinitary group: Coding into a generic group extension

-In a previous paper \cite{fischer-toernquist-template} by two of the present authors, restricting $F^p$ to contain only so-called `good words' made it possible to define $\leq_{\Q_{\mathcal G}}$ as in \ref{d.Q.simple.order'}.
-Here, we define $\leq_{\Q_{\mathcal G}}$ differently from \cite{fischer-toernquist-template} and also slightly differently from \cite{zhang-maximal}.
-This allows the coding to apply to arbitrary words (only subject to the obvious constraint that they not be from $\mathcal G$), while at the same time simplifying the proofs of the Extension Lemmas (see below).
+In a previous article \cite{fischer-toernquist-template} by two of the present authors, allowing only certain words in $F^p$ made it possible to define $\leq_{\Q_{\mathcal G}}$ as in \ref{d.Q.simple.order'}.
+The present definition helps to simplify proofs in comparison with both \cite{fischer-toernquist-template} and Zhang's original version \cite{zhang-maximal}.

-We now prove increasingly stronger versions of the Domain Extension Lemma, culminating in a crucial lemma concerning the length of certain paths (Lemma \ref{l.path.control.simple}).
+We now prove two versions of the Domain Extension Lemma and a crucial lemma concerning the length of certain paths (Lemma \ref{l.path.control.simple}).
 This will considerably clean up the presentation when we deal with the more complicated forcing $\Q^z_{\mathcal G}$.
-All other proofs regarding $\Q_{\mathcal G}$ will be omitted; but note that they can be easily inferred from their counterparts for $\Q^z_{\mathcal G}$ in the next section.